Frequently Asked Questions

 It is possible to work in your current building, but keep in mind employment decisions are made to benefit the entire residence hall system.
 During the application process, you may indicate a preference for one of our Housing Options and/or Living Learning Communities.
 If we offer you a position, it will be for a specific building.
 If you decline this offer, you are out of the process.
-MA placement is not named at the time the offer is made, but placement decisions are made later in the spring 2019.
 All placements are subject to change.

 I plan on studying abroad and would like to be a RA.
 When should I apply?

 Applicants are encouraged to apply while on campus.
 Candidates will have a better experience during the process because they will be able to interact with current staff members in person.